Fire safety outreach materials for people with disabilities

 Fire Prevention and Public Education Exchange

-The Exchange serves as a centralized location for national, state and local fire prevention and life safety practices and public education materials that organizations may wish to share with other communities.
+The Exchange is a collection of national, state and local fire prevention and life safety practices and public education materials you can share with your community.
+The materials can inspire new ideas and offer fire/life safety advocates immediate access to proven, effective tools.
 Visit the Exchange

 Model Exchange programs for people with disabilities